jruby/jrubyfx/README.md

 Manual Build and Install
 -----
 Build is done using rake/gem/bundler/rdoc.
-You need JRuby (1.9 mode), Java >1.6 with JavaFX, but Java 1.7 or 1.8 are recommended.
+You need JRuby >1.7.4 (in 1.9 mode), Java >1.6 with JavaFX 2.2, but Java 7 is recommended.
 Building native application packages requires JDK 8.

 ```text
 gem install jrubyfx-fxmlloader